-COU 6810 - Introduction to Play Therapy: Counseling Children and Adolescents adolescents in a playroom setting.
+This course is designed to provide a broad understanding of the various aspects of working with children and adolescents in a playroom setting.
 Students will gain an understanding of the child's view of self and self with others.
 Students will learn how to communicate with children and promote self-exploration through the use of theoretical application and play media.